 All of these principles are distinct, yet need to be addressed together for successful restoration.
 When more free water is present, less vapor needs to be removed by the dehumidifiers.
 Controlling and removing large volumes of water through extraction is essential.

 When residual water and water vapor still linger, now you need to consider how to remove all the other points of moisture and saturation in the environment.
 Temperature control is a complex principle in disaster restoration.
-The equipment works best at specific temperatures, so utilizing a single room heater to raise the ambient temperature of the space will aid in the function of the dehumidifier in colder temperatures, and speed evaporation of the water remaining in the structure.
+The equipment works best at specific temperatures, so utilizing a portable heater to raise the ambient temperature of the space will aid in the function of the dehumidifier in colder temperatures, and speed evaporation of the water remaining in the structure.

 In addition to introducing heat to the drying environment, you can aid in moisture removal with industrial air movers to promote evaporation from structural materials.
 It will also assist in creating more uniform drying on and within every surface.